sdc-leighericksen/sdc-review/README.md

 - Cache API responses to stay within quota limits while keeping data fresh.
 - Customise the number of stars, the star fill colour, and the text/icon accent colour.
 - Accessible, responsive SVG badge markup that works in any theme.
+- Optional reviews carousel with keyboard-friendly controls and reduced-motion support.
 - Shortcode aliases for backward compatibility with previous plugin versions.

 ## Requirements